 Before joining Norman, Hanson & DeTroy, Sam served as a law clerk to Justice Donald G. Alexander of the Maine Supreme Judicial Court.
 He graduated from the University of Maine School of Law where he served as the executive editor of the Maine Law Review and as a teaching assistant for two legal writing and civil procedure courses.
 During law school, Sam interned at the United States Attorney’s Office in both the Appellate and Criminal divisions.
 He also assisted low-income Mainers with a variety of legal issues as a student attorney at the Cumberland Legal Aid Clinic.

-Prior to law school, Sam graduated from Lawrence University in Appleton, Wisconsin, where he studied economics.
+Prior to law school, Sam graduated from Lawrence University in Appleton, Wisconsin, where he studied economics and was a four-year member of the ice hockey team.
 He returned to Maine following graduation, at which time he managed a seasonal seafood restaurant and worked for a restoration company in Scarborough.

-Sam lives in his hometown of Portland with his wife, Lydia, and their bulldog, Daisy.
+Sam lives in his hometown of Portland with his wife, Lydia, and their two daughters.
+In his free time, Sam enjoys playing hockey, golfing, and exploring the outdoors.

 Admitted to Practice